Fredobedo/openFFB/README.md

 ## Introduction
 The goal of this project is to use consumer FFB Racing wheels on Arcade racing cabs/systems.
 The user can take an USB Racing Wheel which support Force Feedback effects (i.e. Logitech GT), connect it to a Single Board Computer (i.e. a raspberry PI) and enjoy FFB effects with arcade games.

 This can be achieved thanks to an interface between the arcade System and the SBC, called "Sega FFB Controller" that you can get from Aganythe. (c/o https://www.gamoover.net/Forums/index.php?topic=42310.0)

 Please note that this Sega FFB Controller may achieve far more possibilities depending on the firmware we inject, that will not be covered here (i.e. act as an interface between a PC and a racing cab).

 ![available](https://github.com/Fredobedo/openFFB/blob/master/docs/images/openffb_1.jpg?raw=true)

-But wait, arcade Systems like Naomi, Chihiro, Triforce, etc. require a JVS connection to a JVS IO Board (arcade controller interface).
+But wait, arcade Systems like Naomi, Chihiro, Triforce, etc. require a connection to a JVS IO Board (arcade controller interface).
-This is required here in our Use case, so the System can retrieve Wheel's position, pedals, etc.
+This is required here in our Use Case, by the System to retrieve Wheel's position, pedals, etc.

 For this pupose, we use "OpenJVS", a Software JVS IO Board, that also can run on a Raspberry PI.

 ![available](https://github.com/Fredobedo/openFFB/blob/master/docs/images/openffb_2.jpg?raw=true)

+But wait, how can we use it?
-"Wipi", a Web Application Interface has zlso been created for the best End User experience, helping user in configuring and using "OpenJVS", "OpenFFB" and NetDimm support too.
+"Wipi", a Web Application Interface has also been created for the best End User experience, helping users in configuring and using "OpenJVS", "OpenFFB" and has NetDimm support too.

 "WiPi" can be found as a full image, ready to be used, with all pre-configured, please read below paragraph for more information.

 ![available](https://github.com/Fredobedo/openFFB/blob/master/docs/images/openffb_3.jpg?raw=true)

 ## Dependencies